 - All first-year students in LSA (except Honors & Residential College), Art & Design, Kinesiology, Music, and Nursing are required to complete the DSP.

-- Students in first-year Engineering, LSA Honors, LSA Residential College and all transfer students are exempt from the DSP.
+- First-year students in Engineering, LSA Honors, LSA Residential College are exempt from the DSP.

 When you meet with your advisor during Orientation, you will consider your experience completing the DSP essay and questions, as well as your prior writing experiences.
 Based on these considerations, you will choose a writing course that will enable you to become more proficient and confident in academic writing.
 Once you have registered for your first writing course, your course instructor will read your DSP essay to familiarize him- or herself with your writing.

-The Directed Self-Placement for Writing will be available as of April 15, 2013 and must be completed five business days prior to the start of your orientation.
+The Directed Self-Placement for Writing must be submitted five business days prior to the start of your orientation.
+If you fail to meet this deadline, you may lose your seat in your first writing course at the University of Michigan.

 Here are some tips to keep in mind while you are completing your DSP Essay and Questions